King King January / February 2019 UK Tour

 King King will be special guests on Europe’s upcoming Tour The Earth 2018 tour across the UK and Europe in September and October.
 The band recently finished their Spring 2018 UK tour and will be playing festivals throughout the summer.

 Right now, King King are a band breaking into a swagger.
-There’s no denying the momentum of the Glasgow rockers saluted as “the best blues-rock band in the world” (Blues Rock Review).
-But for Alan Nimmo (vocals/guitar), Lindsay Coulson (bass), Wayne Proctor (drums) and Jonny Dyke (organ/piano), it’s far from mission accomplished.
+You can feel the momentum in their planet-straddling tour schedule.
+In the sprawling crowds who scream back every word.
+In the rock-press raves that salute Glasgow’s favourite sons as “the best blues-rock band in the world” (Blues Rock Review).
+These are high times – but for Alan Nimmo (vocals/guitar), Lindsay Coulson (bass), Wayne Proctor (drums) and Jonny Dyke (organ/piano), there’s no such thing as mission accomplished.
 “We’re not stopping to smell the roses,” says Alan.
-“We want to take this band as far as we can.”
+“We want to take this band as far as we can – and it definitely feels like things are still moving forward.”

 For a band with press plaudits to burn, it was no surprise to see Exile & Grace saluted by the rock media and crowned as Classic Rock’s Blues Album of the Year.
 Likewise, it was business as usual as the album stormed to the top of the iTunes and Amazon Blues charts.
 But this time around, there was no mistaking the sense of a band making its commercial breakthrough, as Exile & Grace hijacked the official UK album charts (at #31), putting King King amongst the A-list and firmly onto the mainstream radar.